View of Split on a 3-Day Split, Itinerary, Croatia

 Flag and Cross on top of Marjan Hill, Split, Croatia

 Many residents refer to Marjan Hill as the ‘Lungs of Split.’
-In addition to the ample hiking (and biking) trails, the forested peninsula features spectacular viewpoints, secluded beaches, ancient churches, a Jewish cemetery and unique dwellings built into the sheer cliff walls.
+In addition to the ample trails, the forested peninsula features spectacular viewpoints, secluded beaches and unique dwellings built into the cliffs.

-The main path through Marjan begins behind the viewpoint – with several smaller paths breaking off from the main trail along the way.
-Read our detailed tips – including how to get to the highest Split viewpoint platform – in our post, Hiking Marjan Hill.
+The main path through Marjan begins behind the viewpoint – with several routes breaking off along the way.
+Read our detailed tips – including how to get to the highest Split viewpoint – in our guide to Hiking Marjan Hill.

 Swim at a Split, Croatia Beach